-The Title IX coordinator will offer reasonable supportive measures to the target.
-If appropriate, the Title IX coordinator may refer the target, as appropriate, to school social workers, school psychologists, crisis team managers, other school staff, or appropriate outside agencies for counseling services.
+The Title IX coordinator will refer the target, as appropriate, to school social workers, school psychologists, crisis team managers, other school staff, or appropriate outside agencies for counseling services.

 It is district policy to respect the privacy of all parties and witnesses to complaints of sexual harassment.
 To the extent possible, the district will not release the details of a complaint or the identity of the complainant or the individual(s) against whom the complaint is filed to any third parties who do not need to know such information.
 However, because an individual's need for confidentiality must be balanced with the district's legal obligation to provide due process to the accused, to conduct a thorough investigation, or to take necessary action to resolve the complaint, the district retains the right to disclose the identity of parties and witnesses to complaints in appropriate circumstances to individuals with a need to know.
 The staff member responsible for investigating complaints will discuss confidentiality standards and concerns with all complainants.